ryanwalder/how-to-git/README.md

 * Review Pull Requests like a boss
 * Use the Fetch & Rebase method of working (rather than pull)

+Designed to be used in conjunction with my [How to git](https://docs.google.com/presentation/d/1_990RTb0fWJnp_0Z6sSUvCOn_dR2k2Ko5QEju753en4/edit?usp=sharing) slides.

 ## Notes

 Obviously some of this is very opinionated.
 I am working to the following principles when making this guide: